fatalmind/DB2-last-explained/README.md

 Caveats
 -------

-Not really suitable for multi-use scenario because it will just display the most recent execution plan gathered with `explain`.
-If another user does an `explain` between your `explain` and `select * from last_explained`, you'll get the execution plan form the other user's statement.
+The view displays the most recent execution plan gathered by the current user (as reported by SESSION_USER).
+If another person uses the same database user and does an `explain` between your `explain` and `select * from last_explained`, you'll get the execution plan form the other user's statement.